walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/WalletSDK.md

 avoid logging, serializing, or otherwise exposing the `material` bytes.

 Use ``WalletStores`` when an app owns credential, DID, or signing-key durability.
-Store overrides are independent except for signing keys:
+Omitted credential and DID stores use the encrypted local database, while an omitted key store uses platform signing-key persistence and generation.
-``WalletKeys`` keeps the ``WalletKeyStore`` and its generator together so newly generated keys are persisted into the same app-owned key domain.
+Store overrides are independent except for signing keys: ``WalletKeys`` keeps the ``WalletKeyStore`` and its generator together so newly generated keys are persisted into the same app-owned key domain.
 This example assumes app-defined store types that implement the corresponding protocols.

 <!-- doc-snippet:start swift-full-store-overrides -->
 ```swift